Below are answers to some frequently asked questions about Operation Mend.

 1. How much does Operation Mend cost?

 ANSWER: Operation Mend covers all costs associated with your clinical care, hotel and transportation.
 Operation Mend will use your insurance if available.
 You will never be responsible for any costs associated with your care.
-Depending on circumstances, a per diem may be available for the patient, one non-medical attendant and children under the age of 18.
-The per diem is processed on the first of the month after the patient returns home.

 2. Do I have to be retired to be an Operation Mend candidate or can I be active duty?